February weather forecast

 UV index

 The months with the highest UV index are January through April, September through December, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an extreme health hazard from unprotected exposure to Sun's UV rays for ordinary individuals.
+A UV Index reading of 11, and higher, represents an excessive health risk from unsafe exposure to UV radiation for the ordinary person.

 Frequently asked questions